-- The Eryk Group is a competent subcontractor as international technical service provider of Electrical and Mechanical Installation, Commissioning and Maintenance - All tasks involving the installations are performed with highest possible care and attention in accordance with quality, environmental and safety rules and regulations, - The completed installations will live up to the technological requirements of the Danish, Swedish and Norwegian rules for electrical low voltage installations according to the European norm EN60364 and national standards: the Danish National Electrical Code Standard (Stærkstrømbekendtgørelsen1) chapter 6, the Swedish National Electrical Code Standard SS 4364000:2009, the Norwegian National Electrical Code Standard NEK400:2018 and the Polish National Electrical Code Standard PN-IEC 60364, - The Eryk Group's environmental policy is appropriate to the nature, scale and environmental impacts of its activities and services, - The Eryk Group's health and safety policy is in accordance with all applicable rules, regulations and OHSAS 18001:2008, - The Eryk Group's CSR policy is in accordance with all applicable rules, regulations and ISO 26000:2010 standard.
+- Eryk is a competent subcontractor as international technical service provider of Electrical and Mechanical Installation, Commissioning and Maintenance. - All tasks involving the installations are performed with highest possible care and attention - in accordance with quality, environmental and safety rules and regulations.
+The completed installations will live up to the technological requirements of the Danish, Swedish and Norwegian rules for electrical low voltage installations according to the European norm EN60364 and national standards: the Danish National Electrical Code Standard (Stærkstrømbekendtgørelsen1) chapter 6, the Swedish National Electrical Code Standard SS 4364000: 2009, the Norwegian National Electrical Code Standard NEK400: 2018 and the Polish National Electrical Code Standard PN-IEC 60364, - Eryk's environmental policy is appropriate to the nature, scale and environmental impacts of its activities and services, - Eryk's health and safety policy is in accordance with all applicable rules, regulations and ISO 45001:2018 and is certified with OHSAS 18001: 2008, - Eryk's CSR policy is in accordance with all applicable rules, regulations and ISO 26000: 2010 standard.

-The purpose and ambition of the Eryk Group is to be able to provide services, which are superior, technologically superb and constitute an important part of the state-of-the-art technology within:
+The purpose and ambition of Eryk is to be able to provide services, which are superior, technologically superb and constitute an important part of the state-of-the-art technology within: